 sampsize

-Function specifying bootstrap size when by.root is in effect.
-For sampling without replacement, it is the requested size of the sample, which by default is .632 times the sample size.
+Specifies bootstrap size when by.root is in effect.
+For sampling without replacement, it is the requested size of the sample, defaulting to .632 times the sample size.
 For sampling with replacement, it is the sample size.
-Can also be specified using a number.
+Can also be specified as a number.

 na.action